 Let’s start with some facts about Christmas in China and Christmas greetings.

-The first fact: There is no day off
+China Christmas Fact #1: There is no day off

 Christmas is not considered as a public holiday and people don’t get a day off.